When most people think of Hawaii, they picture themselves lazily sipping Mai Tai cocktails at beachside bars, laying in a hammock, and reading a book.

 The road to Hana was so enticing that I grabbed the wheel from my buddy and drove us the entire way there.

-When I left the car for a wee, he nearly left me behind to find my own way home.
+When I left the car to pee, he nearly left me behind to find my way home.

 As you can see, the island of Maui is the perfect destination for the adventure-minded traveler.